 - Exposure to health care career opportunities

-- Exposure to various health care professionals
+- Opportunities to meet various health care professionals

 - Free parking